 Sometimes, PCB designers only learn fabrication constraints reactively.
-A design goes out for quote, it comes back with DFM flags, and the layout gets reworked after the fact.
+A design goes out for a quote, it comes back with DFM flags, and the layout gets reworked after the fact.
 The problem is that designers often route an entire board against assumptions instead of documented limits, and the rework cost scales with how late those constraints surface.

 This is why it is so important to pick some manufacturers for a design and determine their constraints before starting a PCB layout.
-This is actually a very simple thing to do, and manufacturers who want your business will be very open to sharing capabilities information with a potential customer.
+This is actually a very simple thing to do, and manufacturers who want your business will be very open to sharing information about their capabilities with a potential customer.
 Once the capabilities information is received, the next step is to write these as constraints into your PCB design rules.

-Most PCB fabricators publish capability documents listing minimum trace widths, spacing, drill sizes, copper weights, layer counts, impedance tolerances, and many other fabrication aspects.
-These documents are useful as a first filter and they represent the outer boundary of what the fabricator's process can achieve under favorable conditions.
+These documents are useful as a first filter, and they represent the outer boundary of what the fabricator's process can achieve under favorable conditions.
 Here’s where to find this information.

 For prototype and mid-volume work, most manufacturers publish a public-facing page labeled something like Capabilities, Tolerances, Design Rules, or DFM.
 It reads like a spec sheet and is the best first stop for a quick sanity check on whether your design is in range.
+These published PCB manufacturing requirements are often the fastest way to determine whether a design falls within standard fabrication capabilities.

 In these resources, you'll typically find: